frankdevhub/Coding-Laboratory/README.md

 # Coding-Laboratory

-## Learning, hardworking, stay Hungry?
+## Learning, hardworking, stay hungry?
 The noble qualities?
 - Avoid to raped by your local education.
 - Never be fooled by your Chinese Teachers.(應試教育Examination-Oriented Education).
 - We are just animals, so just think in the economical way.